stamakunov7/CarMarket/README.md

 ## 💼 Portfolio Project

 This project demonstrates expertise in:
-- **Modern Full-Stack Development** with React, Node.js, and PostgreSQL
+- **Modern Full-Stack Development** with React 18, TypeScript, Node.js, Express, and PostgreSQL
-- **Enterprise Architecture** with microservices and caching
+- **Performance Optimization** with Redis caching (65% improvement), connection pooling, and query optimization
-- **Security Implementation** with JWT, rate limiting, and input validation
+- **Cloud Deployment** on Railway (backend, database, cache) and Vercel (frontend)
-- **Performance Optimization** with in-memory caching and database optimization
+- **Security Implementation** with JWT authentication, Helmet.js, rate limiting, and input validation
-- **DevOps Practices** with Docker, CI/CD, and cloud deployment
+- **Scalable Architecture** with stateless design, caching layers, and health monitoring
-- **Code Quality** with TypeScript, testing, and documentation
+- **Code Quality** with TypeScript, clean architecture, separation of concerns, and comprehensive documentation

 ## 🙏 Acknowledgments